 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.

 Entry and Exit Requirements

 - Are health screening procedures in place at airports and other ports of entry?
-All individuals entering Bhutan are required to undergo mandatory testing and a 21-day quarantine upon arrival.
-Cost of the testing, quarantine, and any medical care for foreigners are the responsibility of the traveler.
+Yes.
+All individuals entering Bhutan are required to undergo a period of quarantine upon arrival.
+Cost of the quarantine and any medical care for foreigners are the responsibility of the traveler.

 - Are there restrictions on intercity or interstate travel?
-No, though the government requires a 7-day quarantine when traveling from designated high-risk areas to low-risk areas.
+Yes—parts of Bhutan are under COVID-19 related lockdown.
+The government requires a 7-day quarantine when traveling from designated high-risk areas to low-risk areas.

 - Are U.S. citizens required to quarantine?
-Yes, every traveler without exception must quarantine for 21 days upon arrival in a pre-identified quarantine center or government facility.
+Yes, all travelers—regardless of nationality and without exception—must quarantine for 14 (if vaccinated) or 21 (if unvaccinated) days upon arrival at a government quarantine center.
 Cost of the quarantine is the responsibility of the traveler.

 - Is public transportation operating?
-Yes, though hours of operation vary depending on local COVID measures.
-Please follow local media for measures in your area and verify with official Government of Bhutan sources.
+Yes, although hours of operation vary depending on local COVID measures.
+Please follow local media for measures in your area and verify with official Royal Government of Bhutan sources.

 Fines for Non-Compliance

 - Individuals who break quarantine may be fined and/or detained.
 The severity of the punishment for non-compliance may vary.